American Journal of Physics®

 Highlight image

-To establish a strong and consistent visual identity for your article, a highlight image is requested at conditional acceptance.
+A highlight image is requested at conditional acceptance.
 It can be either a figure from your paper or another image you create that reflects your work.
-Your highlight image effectively represents your article online.
+The image should be roughly square.
+Acceptable file types for the highlight image are EPS, TIFF, and JPEG.
+The highlight image will appear next to your paper in the online table of contents.

 Color in Figures

 If the use of color in a figure is essential to the content of an article, then authors may pay to have the figure printed in color.
-The current rates are:
+The current rates are $650 for the first figure and $325 for each additional figure.

-In this case, it's fine-and probably necessary-to refer to the colors in the figure caption.
 Please let the editors know as early as possible if it is your intent to have a figure printed in color.
 Unless we hear otherwise, we will assume that all figures will be printed in black and white.
-You will be able to choose the option of paying for color figures when you receive the proofs.
+Please let the editors know as early as possible if it is your intent to have a figure printed in color.
+Unless we hear otherwise, we will assume that all figures will be printed in black and white.
+You will be able to confirm the option of paying for color figures when you receive the proofs.